discentem/cavorite/internal/stores/README.md

 ## Upload
 When uploading files, the following items should be handled in the implementation:

-* Metadata should be generated from the file and written alongside the binary on disk
+* Metadata should be generated from the file and written alongside the binary on the filesystem.
 * Upload the file to the bucket

 ## Retrieve